International Student Application–F1 [pdf]

-- You must be a high school graduate or have attained the equivalent from a foreign secondary school that is equivalent to an American high school and have achieved a "B" or 3.0 grade point average (on a 4.0 scale).
+- All applicants must be either a U.S. high school graduate or have attained the equivalent from a foreign secondary school and have achieved a "B" or 3.0 grade point average (on a 4.0 scale).
 You must also meet the placement recommendation for admission as referenced in the Country Index.

-- Transfer Students – If you are transferring from a college or university in the United States you must have completed 15 semester units with a grade point average of 2.5 (on a 4.0 scale).
+- Students – If you are transferring from a college or university in the United States you must have completed 15 semester units with a grade point average of 2.5 (on a 4.0 scale).
 In addition, you will be required to submit a Transfer Clearance Form included in your application materials.
 This form is to be completed by the Designated School Official (DSO) at your current institution certifying that your are in good standing.

 Immigration Documents: To verify your present status, you must send a copy of your valid passport, valid visa, 1-94 form (front and back), and I-20 (pages 3 and 4).

 Financial Resources: You must provide evidence of sufficient financial support to pay for your tuition, books, supplies, and living expenses for one year.
 The estimated cost to attend Southwestern Community College is $25,685 per academic year (excluding summer).

 - You will be required to submit a 300-500 word handwritten essay commenting on your background and educational objectives.

 - You will also need to complete an international student admissions application (available on request).
 Applications are accepted for the Fall semester no later than April 30th.
 Applications for the Spring must be received by October 1st.
 New International Students are not admitted during the summer session.

 Notification of Acceptance